Table of Contents

 Furthermore, the preparation method for gyoza is pan-frying to give them a crispy texture, while dumplings, in general, get steamed.

-What’s The Difference Between Gyoza and Dumplings?
+What’s The Difference Between Shumai and Gyoza Dumplings?

 Now that we’ve become aware of the basics of shumai and gyoza, let’s come to have a look at the key differentiators differentiating these two on different parameters.
 Both of the two have several similarities like both are made with the same sort of wrapper and equal ingredients are utilized to prepare these dumplings, and the like.
 So let’s explore!